raveberry/raveberry/README.md

 You are probably missing some build dependencies on your system.
 This has been reported to happen on the Raspberry Pi Zero.
 Install them using `sudo apt-get install build-essential libssl-dev libffi-dev python-dev`.

+### "Connect Failed" when trying to connect to a bluetooth device.

+After switching to pulseaudio I did apparently not test the bluetooth connection...
+Run `sudo adduser pulse bluetooth` or upgrade Raveberry.
+Afterwards reboot and it should work again.

 ## More Information

 Feel free to visit [`docs/`](docs/) for more information about usage, resources etc.